-Alice Peck Day, who was born and raised in APD's Homestead Building, bequeathed her family home to found a cottage hospital in 1927.
-Dr. Arthur Burnham, one of the area's leading physicians at the time, helped lead the drive for incorporation, and on February 1, 1932, APD opened its doors for the first time.
+Mrs. Alice Peck Day was a fifth generation resident of Lebanon, NH.
+Upon her death in 1927, she bequeathed her family home to found a cottage hospital in 1927.
+Dr. Arthur Burnham, one of the area's leading physicians at the time, helped lead the drive for incorporation, and APD opened its doors for the first time on February 1, 1932.

 Early traditions at APD included “Donation Day,” when Lebanon residents contributed food, bathrobes, towels and other needed goods, and “Baby Day,” where babies born at the hospital gathered with their families for a social get-together.
 The early hospital specialized in births, minor medical procedures and tonsillectomies—the only surgery then performed at APD.

+In 1964 APD undertook a fundraising capital campaign to build a modern hospital.
 APD continued to expand in the 1990s and 2000s, adding physicians' offices, the Immediate Care Center, Women's Care Center and Occupational Health Services, while expanding its surgical capacity and making strides in same day and minimally invasive surgery.
-In 2006, APD raised $4.3 million to fund the updated and expanded Robert A. Mesropian Center for Community Care, and help support future renovations to the main hospital building.
-In 2010, APD closed its long-term care facility and converted the space to the new Medical-Surgical West unit.
-In 2011 a major renovation was started on the inpatient wing.
-In 2012 a dedication ceremony was held on June 26 to name the new inpatient wing for Donald Faulkner Dickey in honor of the late son of Closey and Whit Dickey.
-Patients were moved into the new space on October 4.
+In 2006, APD raised $4.3 million to fund the Robert A. Mesropian Center for Community Care, which today provides primary care, internal medicine, outpatient therapy, and geriatric care.
+In 2012, community support made possible a major renovation to the medical-surgical inpatient wing of APD.

 In 1996, APD Health Systems opened a 72-bed assisted living facility (Harvest Hill) on its campus followed by the addition of a 66-unit independent living facility (The Woodlands) in June 2010.
 Both represent APD’s commitment to serving seniors in our community.